DEFI-POOL/Fairy_Token/README.md

 # Fairy_Token
-An ERC20 token for the Fairy Pool DEFI protocol to serve as tickets/collateral to redeem deposited funds by users..
+An ERC20 token for the Fairy Pool DEFI protocol to serve as tickets/collateral to redeem deposited funds by users.
+This token adopts the behaviour of Openzeppelin's ERC20 contract.

 Fairy